How To Do A Product Concept Test

 If you build it, they will come.
 Right?
 Uh, no, it doesn’t work that way.

-Why Concept Testing is Worthwhile
+Why A Product Concept Test is Worthwhile

 - Make the right opportunity trade-off: When you spend time bringing one product to market you implicitly are not spending time on another product.
 In resource-limited environments, this is a natural trade-off we have to make.
 By performing concept testing upfront, you can be confident that you’re making the right trade-off.